TomDemeranville/THOR-Mozfest/README.md

 - Produce BibTeX
 - Work out how to map to RIS or Endnote XML
 - Pipe the output into another service or tool
+- Use (ORCID-JS)[https://github.com/ORCID/orcid-js] to leverage the citeproc-js support
-- Enable users to update their profiles, push things into ORCID, use the member API, get sandbox credentials
+- Use (simple member node js)[https://github.com/ORCID/simple-member-api-nodejs] to work with the member API, Enable users to update their profiles, push things into ORCID, use the member API, get sandbox credentials
 - ETC!

 # Quick intro to the APIs